contentful/contentful-migration/README.md

 ## Support

-If you have a problem with this library, please file an [issue](https://github.com/contentful/contentful-management.js/issues/new) here on Github.
+If you have a problem with this library, please file an [issue](https://github.com/contentful/contentful-management.js/issues/new) here on GitHub.

 If you have other problems with Contentful not related to this library, you can contact [Customer Support](https://support.contentful.com).